basejumpa/basejumpa/README.md

 I currently work for the [VITRONIC Group](https://www.vitronic.com).

 Even in my free time, I can't get enough of software, electronics and mechanics.

-Besides technology, I enjoy endurance sports on land and in the water, sweet and even more salty.
+Besides technology, I enjoy exercise on land and in the water, sweet and even more salty (cycling, biking, running, hiking, swimming, free and scuba diving).
 I love the breathless depths of freediving and the expansive views in the mountains.

 You can find me on [LinkedIn](https://linkedin.com/in/mann-wahrenberg) or on my [Blog](https://basejumpa.github.io).